LunarG/gfxreconstruct/tools/convert/README.md

 ```

-The JSON document on each line is designed to be parsed by tools such as simple
+The JSON document is designed to be parsed by tools such as simple
 Python scripts as well as being useful for inspecting by eye after pretty
 printing, for example by piping through a command-line tool such as
 [`jq`](https://stedolan.github.io/jq/).
 For these post-processing use cases, `gfxrecon-convert` can be used to stream
 from binary captures directly, without
 having to save the intermediate JSON files to storage.
-Because each JSON object is on its own line, line oriented tools such as
+With `"--format jsonl"`, because each JSON object is on its own line, line oriented tools such as
 grep, sed, head, and split can be applied ahead of JSON-aware ones which
 are heavier-weight to reduce their workload on large captures.